crownstone/bluenet/docs/PROTOCOL.md

 Value | Name| Description
 --- | --- | ---
 0 | Triggered switchcraft | Last samples that triggered switchcraft.
-Has 3 lists of voltage samples: index 0 for first list, index 1 for the list directly following the first, index 2 for the list directly following the list of index 1.
+Has 3 lists of subsequent voltage samples (index 0 is the first list).
+You can assume the time between the last sample of the first list and the first sample of the second list is equal to sample interval.
 1 | Non-triggered switchcraft | Last samples that almost triggered switchcraft.
-Has 3 lists of voltage samples: index 0 for first list, index 1 for the list directly following the first, index 2 for the list directly following the list of index 1.
+Has 3 lists of subsequent voltage samples (index 0 is the first list).
+You can assume the time between the last sample of the first list and the first sample of the second list is equal to sample interval.

 <a name="power_samples_result_packet"></a>
 #### Power samples result packet